Linear recurrences indexed by $\mathbb{Z}$: Constructing the solutions

 This proposition can be extended to a complete characterization of solutions to $\C\mathsf{x}=\mathsf{0}$, and thus an answer to our original problem.
 Given a $\ZZ\times \ZZ$ matrix $\mathsf{A}$, define the \textbf{image} of $\mathsf{A}$ to be the set of all sequences $\mathsf{v}\in \k^\ZZ$ equal to $\mathsf{Aw}$ for some $\mathsf{w\in\k^\ZZ}$.\footnote{This is the usual definition of `image', with the explicit caveat that $\mathsf{Aw}$ may not exist for all $\mathsf{w}$.}

 \begin{prethm}{\ref{thm: sol}} If $\C$ is reduced, the kernel of $\C$ equals the image of $\sol(\C)$. \end{prethm}

-\begin{ex} Any solution to the Fibonacci linear recurrence can be written as a linear combination of the solutions of the form \eqref{eq: fibsol}.\footnote{In fact, it suffices to only use two adjacent columns of the solution matrix here; see Example \ref{ex: fibbasis}.} \end{ex}
+\begin{ex} Any solution to the Fibonacci linear recurrence can be written as a linear combination of the solutions of the form \eqref{eq: fibsol}.\footnote{In this case, it suffices to only use two adjacent columns of the solution matrix; see Example \ref{ex: fibbasis}.} \end{ex}

 \begin{rem} If $\C$ is not reduced, the adjugate $\adj(\C \mathsf{P})$ may not be defined, and so $\sol(\C)$ may not be constructed. \end{rem}